k0zzaaa/TikTokMassBotReporter/README.md

 The script will ask you for what reasons u want to report the victim, and it will make his magic

+The main reason why i am selling this script and not giving away for free is because it will be patched if the usage of this script is high, i spent a lot of time making it and it costed me (residental proxies)

 Contact: Telegram - @k0zzaaa